19hours/sg-statutes/Acts/Stamp Duties Act.md

 5\.—(1) All the facts and circumstances affecting the liability of any instrument to duty or the amount of the duty with which any instrument is chargeable are to be fully and truly set forth in the instrument.

+(1A) Where the liability of an instrument to duty or any amount of duty, is determined by facts or circumstances that are not set out in the instrument, those facts or circumstances must be provided to the Commissioner in such form and manner as the Commissioner may specify.

+[Act 13 of 2017 wef 11/03/2017]

-(2) The Commissioner may require to be furnished with such evidence as he may consider necessary to prove that all such facts and circumstances are truly set forth in it.
+(2) The Commissioner may require to be furnished with such evidence as he may consider necessary to prove that all such facts and circumstances are truly set forth in the instrument or provided under subsection (1A).

+[Act 13 of 2017 wef 11/03/2017]

 ### Instrument relating to distinct matters